e-lopezc/k8s-local-cluster/README.md

-#  Installing a Kubernetes Cluster with Vagrant and VirtualBox on Ubuntu 22.04
+#  Creating a Kubernetes Cluster with Vagrant and VirtualBox and Ubuntu 22.04 as OS base.

-As part of my learning just documented the process of setting up a Kubernetes cluster with one master node and two worker nodes using Vagrant and VirtualBox on an Ubuntu 22.04 host machine.
+As part of my learning just documented the process of setting up a Kubernetes cluster with one master node and two worker nodes using Vagrant and VirtualBox.
+The cluster will run with Kubernetes v1.29 and Ubuntu 22.04 LTS as OS base for the master and workers nodes.

 ## Prerequisites

-1. Ubuntu 22.04 LTS installed on your local machine
-2. VirtualBox installed
+1. VirtualBox installed
-3. Vagrant installed
+2. Vagrant installed

-If you haven't installed VirtualBox and Vagrant, you can do so by running:
+If you haven't installed VirtualBox and Vagrant, you can do so by running assuming you run Ubuntu in your host machine:

 ```bash
 sudo apt update